neuronets/nobrainer-zoo/.github/ISSUE_TEMPLATE/request-to-add-a-model.md

 Please describe your reason and points such as applications to neuroimaging.

 **Do you like to help us to add this model?**
-Please let us know if you like to contribute to adding it.
+Please let us know if you like to contribute to add it.